espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

    Note:

-   - When entering the above command, replace the address your ESP Bluetooth LE server address.
+   - When entering the above command, replace the address your {IDF_TARGET_NAME} Bluetooth LE server address.
    - If the Bluetooth LE connection is established successfully, message ``+BLECONN:0,"24:0a:c4:d6:e4:46`` will be prompted.
    - If the Bluetooth LE connection is broken, message ``+BLECONN:0,-1`` will be prompted.